-For the company, sums paid for incentive schemes or profitsharing are exempt from social security contributions.
+For the company, sums paid for incentive schemes or profitsharing are exempt from social security contributions and apprenticeship, continuing vocational training and construction taxes.

 The forfait social (employer's contribution at the rate of 20 %) is not due in companies with less than 50 employees for all schemes (profit-sharing, incentives, top-ups).